 Traveling with your dog can be full of fun and great memories.
 But, it can also be stressful if you don’t plan ahead.
 After all, you can’t count on everywhere you go being dog-friendly.
 With some research and planning beforehand, you can make sure the trip you plan to take will be awesome for both you and your dog.
 If you’re headed to the “Beehive State”, use this Utah dog-friendly travel guide to start your research:

-5 Dog-Friendly Attractions in Utah
+5 Dog-Friendly Activities in Utah

 Making sure you have things to do on your trip itinerary that your dog can enjoy with you is essential to dog-friendly travel.
-Take a look at some of these dog-friendly attractions in Utah to see if any should make it onto your trip itinerary:
+Take a look at some of these dog-friendly activities in Utah to see if any should make it onto your trip itinerary:

 1. The Wave